mathesar-foundation/mathesar-wiki/team.md

 | Brent Moran | `@brent:matrix.mathesar.org` | `@mathemancer` | Engineering |

 ## Community Team
-The **community team** contributes to Mathesar's design and development.
-If you've contributed to Mathesar and are interested in joining the community team, please let us know.
+The **community team** contributes to Mathesar's design and development and has write access to the `mathesar` repository.

 | **Name** | **Matrix** | **GitHub** | **Roles** |
 |-|-|-|-|
 | Dhruv Bhanushali | `@dhruvkb:matrix.org` | `@dhruvkb` | Engineering |
 | Dhruvi Butti | `@dhruvi16:matrix.org` | `@Dhruvi16` | Design |

+ If you've contributed to Mathesar and are interested in joining the community team, please let us know.